-On 12 February 2021, the IASB issued amendments to IAS 8 Accounting Policies, Changes to Accounting Estimates and Errors, in which it introduces a new definition of 'accounting estimates'.
-The amendments are designed to clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
-The amendments become effective for annual reporting periods beginning on or after 1 January 2023 and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
+In February 2021, the IASB issued amendments to IAS 8, in which it introduces a definition of 'accounting estimates'.
+The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
+Also, they clarify how entities use measurement techniques and inputs to develop accounting estimates.

+The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.